thoolihan/R-ML-Overview/StirTrek2018.md

 Does The Relationship Hold?
 =======================================================
-Let's assume that was real data from American adults (18-50) measured in the last 10 years...
+Let's pretend that was real data from American adults (18-50) measured in the last 10 years...
 - Is the relationship valid for adults (18-50) in France?
 - Is the relationship valid for children?
 - Is the relationship valid for senior citizens?